-Facing Escalating Workplace Violence, Hospitals Employees Have Had Enough
+Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 The woman had already lashed out at other staff, so she'd been tied to the bed, Shin said.

-The woman broke free of the restraints and then kicked and punched Shin in the chest — before throwing punch at her face.
+The woman broke free of the restraints and then kicked and punched Shin in the chest — before throwing a punch at her face.

 The encounter left Shin shaken and anxious when she returned to work days later.
 She still has flashbacks.

-She used to be afraid to speak about these types of attacks, she says because of what she calls a culture of accepting violence in most hospitals.
+She used to be afraid to speak about these types of attacks, she says, because of what she calls a culture of accepting violence in most hospitals.

 "It is expected that you are going to get beat up from time to time," Shin says.